viklund/courses/assembly/1611/exercises/assembly_validation.md

 module load bioinfo-tools BUSCO/1.22
 ```

+There will be some information printed when you load the BUSCO module - this information is really important so it's a good idea to read it!
 Run `BUSCO –h` to get information on how to run.
-You will want to run Busco using
+You will want to run Busco using `-l $BUSCO_LINEAGE_SETS/bacteria` to look for bacteria, and `-c 8` to use 8 threads.

-Running BUSCO takes quite a lot of time, so we will use a script designed to behave like BUSCO, but runs a lot quicker and serves up pre-computed results.
+When the program finishes, look through the output directory for the files `full_table_*`, `missing_buscos_list_*`, and `short_summary_*`.

-BUSCO is BLAST based, and looks for a set of core genes assumed to be present in basically every organism (of the selected type).
+ - Does the assembly seem to include the full gene set based on these results?

 ## Whole Genome Alignment